ageweke/objectified_sessions/README.md

     Be **absolutely certain** that one of the following is true: (a) you're only using `objsession` to access session data, (b) you've defined a `field` in your `objsession` for any data that your traditional session code touches, or (c) use a `prefix`, as discussed below.
+2. **Be aware of Gems or plugins that may use the session!** These may be storing data in the session that you're not aware of, and that you won't discover by searching your codebase.
+To be safe, examine actual, real-world session data and the keys that it's using.
+(Iterating over all sessions in `memcached`, for example, or tracking keys used in all cookie-based sessions over the course of a whole day, can be very valuable, too.)
-2. **Retired fields ARE deleted**.
+3. **Retired fields ARE deleted**.
 This is because by retiring a field, you're saying, "I will never use this data again, but keep an eye on it for me to make sure I don't accidentally re-use that key".
 If you want to use `unknown_fields :delete` and don't want this behavior, use the `inactive` keyword instead of `retired`; it behaves identically (you can't access the data, and you can't define a field that conflicts), but it won't delete the data for that key.
-3. **Be extremely careful when removing or retiring fields**.
+4. **Be extremely careful when removing or retiring fields**.
 This goes without saying, but, once you've deleted that data, it's gone forever.
 If you have any doubt, use `inactive` until you're certain.
+5. Deletion doesn't happen unless you actually instantiate the ObjectifiedSession, which only happens when you call `objsession` from inside a controller.
+This is intentional &mdash; we don't want ObjectifiedSessions to add any overhead whatsoever until you need it.
+If you want to ensure that this happens on every request, simply add a `before_filter` that calls `objsession`.
+(You don't need to read or write any fields, so simply calling `objsession` is sufficient.)

 #### Partitioning Off the Session (Using a Prefix)